exponea/exponea-flutter-sdk/Documentation/setup.md

 _plugin.setLogLevel(LogLevel.verbose);
 ```

-### Data Flushing
+### Data flushing

-Read [Data Flushing](https://documentation.bloomreach.com/engagement/docs/flutter-sdk-data-flushing) to learn more about how the SDK uploads data to the Engagement API and how to customize this behavior.
+Read [Data flushing](https://documentation.bloomreach.com/engagement/docs/flutter-sdk-data-flushing) to learn more about how the SDK uploads data to the Engagement API and how to customize this behavior.